yassir58/Trello-clone/srcs/backend/README.md

-# Trello API Version 1.0 Tasks List
+# Thullo API Version 1.0 Tasks List

 ### Backend API v1 for the trello clone project, its connected to postgresql database using prisma ORM which handles all the data management operations